Post last updated: October 24th, 2019.

 The Insight Toolkit (ITK) is not only a foundation for the practice of image analysis in industry and academia; ITK has been studied and used to demonstrate principles of scientific and medical image analysis in many university courses around the world.

-If you are not able to attend Kitware’s annual free course on Biomedical Image Analysis and Visualization in person, the online, interactive series of Jupyter Notebooks is a good place to start.
+If you are not able to attend Kitware’s annual free course on Biomedical Image Analysis and Visualization in person, the online, interactive series of Jupyter Notebooks are a good place to start.
 Kitware also offers periodic and onsite training.

 When learning ITK, The ITK Software Guide is also an excellent reference.